Jordy3D/DeathworldersTools/README.md

 - [ ] Complete the Table of Contents
 - [ ] Add support for searching and/or filtering the Table of Contents
 - [ ] Fix some errors I saw once with some of the above tweaks that I haven't found again cuz I forgot which chapter they were on
+- [ ] Connect the Table of Contents to the Hijacked pages

 ## Credit
 I do not own their stories, all credit to the individuals who wrote them.